CreepLand/nbs-collection/README.md

 # NBS file repo
-Used for CreepLand blockparty, but now available for everyone.
-This repo contains a lot of NBS music that you can use for plugins like GadgetsMenu, BlockParty (used in this case), etc.
+A simple collection of NBS files that you can use for plugins like GadgetsMenu, BlockParty, etc.
 ## Fork
 You can simply fork the repository clicking on the Fork button.
 ## Clone